 Summary of How to Buy Gold

-- Gold investments are considered a hedge against inflation.
-However there are risks you should consider carefully before deciding which is the best option to diversify your portfolio and investment strategy.
+Gold investments are considered a hedge against inflation and, historically, a store of value.
+They also offer you a way to diversify your investments.
+However there are risks you should consider before adding gold to your portfolio.